hackers-pedia/FindS-Algorithm/README.md

 # Find-S Algorithm

-This project demonstrates the implementation of the **Find-S Algorithm** in Python for Machine Learning.
+This project demonstrates the implementation of the **Find-S Algorithm** in Python for Machine Learning.(created by Albin Biju)

 ## 🔍 What is Find-S?